andreypz/nwu-dalitz-analysis/readme.txt

 The log of changes:

+2012-Dec-06
+  * Introduced option parser to run.py script
+  * Synchroization with Nate is more or less succesefull
+    * Ulong64 bug in trigger selector is fixed
+    * Covnersion veto for electrons

 2012-Nov-13
+  * V02-14 tag
     * Pile-up for 2012 samples is included
     * More plots in Muons and electrons
     * Cut on dR(ele, mu) to reject fake electrons
     * Top background estimation scripts are added

 2012-Oct-31
-  * Make it run with 2012 and 2011 ntuples using same code (although, the ntuples are diferent)
+  * Made it to run with 2012 and 2011 ntuples using same code (although, the ntuples are diferent)
     * Lepton selection is modified
   * b quarks study and top-background estimation scripts are updated